br3ndonland/mws-restaurant-stage-1/info/p3-narrative.md

     ```

 **What a ridiculous amount of work just to edit JSON.** IndexedDB should be more JSON-friendly.
 Note that the MDN IndexedDB page doesn't even mention JSON, when it is the number one use case for REST endpoints on the web.

-#### Caching map tiles

-- I also noticed I wasn't properly caching map tiles.
-This is a very common problem.
-  - Leaflet doesn't provide good ways to cache map tiles or create a static map.
-  - Mapbox does offer a [static map](https://www.mapbox.com/help/static-api-playground/), but if it's added through the leaflet tile option it gets repeated instead of showing a single image.
-Also note that if you use the `L.tilelayer({errorTileUrl: ''})` option, it will attempt to fetch the markers from there as well.
-- I addressed this issue by also creating static maps. *TODO*

-#### Syncing offline favorites with server

-- There are a couple of things I need to sync here.
-First, when I toggle a favorite on the homepage, it does change, but if I then navigate to the restaurant page, the favorite doesn't show up.
-I have to refresh the page to show the update.
-This may be a Service Worker issue.
-- Next, I need to create a queue for changes made when offline, and propagate the queue to the server when connectivity is re-established.
-- *TODO*

 ## Reviews